 How to Navigate a Wine Tasting

 The annual PEI Festival of Wines is quickly approaching on May 21-23, 2020.
-This year’s featured region is Chile.
+This year’s featured country is Canada.
 This is your chance to sample over 250 new wines exclusive to this event.
 Wine tastings are a great place to enjoy and learn about new wines, but the huge selection and tasting etiquette can be overwhelming even for seasoned pros.